-FOR IMMEDIATE RELEASE: Tuesday, September 23, 2014
+FOR IMMEDIATE RELEASE: Thursday, 24 September 2015

 Contact: Alison Mize, 202-833-8773 ext.
 205, Alison@esa.org

-ESA is the world’s largest community of professional ecologists and a trusted source of ecological knowledge, committed to advancing the understanding of life on Earth.
-The 10,000 member Society publishes sixjournalsand broadly shares ecological information through policy and media outreach and education initiatives.
-The Society’s Annual Meeting attracts over 3,000 attendees and features the most recent advances in ecological science.
+The Ecological Society of America (ESA), founded in 1915, is the world’s largest community of professional ecologists and a trusted source of ecological knowledge, committed to advancing the understanding of life on Earth.
+The 10,000 member Society publishes six journals and a membership bulletin and broadly shares ecological information through policy, media outreach, and education initiatives.
+The Society’s Annual Meeting attracts 4,000 attendees and features the most recent advances in ecological science.
 Visit the ESA website at http://www.esa.org.